Whitewashed house in Sparin

 As the name suggests, Miniatur Wunderland showcases the world in miniature with over 265,000 figures, along with thousands of cars, ships, trains, and even planes taking off and landing.
 Everything is automated, providing constant jolts of fun as you stroll around the vast space (1,499 square meters).
 Kids will love it and adults will appreciate the incredible craftsmanship.

-Art Museums for Artsy Sightseeing in Germany
+Art Museums in Germany

 Here’s a list of some of my favorite art museums in Germany.